Character Description: 6 Tips from Stephen King's Memoir

 Did you say the scar on his forehead?
 You got it right!

-As we already read, when we first meet Harry, Rowling gives us three details: his hair color, and the scar on his forehead.
-Here’s where Rowling provides a clear image fo the infamous scar:
+As we already read, when we first meet Harry, Rowling gives us a few details: his hair color, and the scar on his forehead.
+Here's where Rowling provides a clear image fo the infamous scar:

 Under a tuft of jet-black hair over his forehead they could see a curiously shaped cut, like a lightning bolt.